sarasafavi/accountparser/README.rst

 Testing
 ========

 Unit tests are located in ``accountparser/tests``.

 To run tests against multiple versions of Python 3, use Tox.
 If Tox is not already installed on the system, you can install it with:

     ``$ pip install --user tox``

 With Tox installed, from within the project root do:

     ``$ tox``

+Alternatively, to run tests only against the virtualenv's Python version, use py.test from within the project's virtualenv:

+    ``$ pip install pytest``

+    ``$ py.test``

 Libraries Used
 ===============